yaaminiv/yaaminiv.github.io/_posts/2016-12-12-BCA-Assay-Trial-2.md

 **Table 1**.
 Calculations for each sample

-Check back Tuesday for our Mini-Trypsin digestion #trypsintuesday
+Check back Tuesday for our Mini-Trypsin digestion #TrypsinTuesday #MakeEverythingAHashtag